 If you want to exponentially increase the amount of interest you’re earning on savings deposits, reach your savings goals in more efficient ways and save money on pointless account fees, then Betterment Everyday™ Checking and Saving accounts are ideal for your situation.

-*The Betterment Everyday Savings (“Savings”) annual percentage yield (“APY”) is based on commitments from program banks if the program was available as of 9/20/2019.
+*The Betterment Everyday Cash Reserve (“Savings”) annual percentage yield (“APY”) is based on commitments from program banks if the program was available as of 9/20/2019.
 2.21% APY is a promotional offer for individuals who sign up for the Betterment Everyday Checking waitlist and applies to cash deposited into Savings for the duration of 2019.
 APY is a variable rate and may change at any time.
 Current APY can be found here.
 No minimum balance is required.
 There is a minimum deposit of $10.